shraddha-tv/laravel-coding-test/README.md

 # Project: Poya Day Dhamma Sermon Booking Web Application

+### Requirements
+- Should be used Laravel and Vue3

 ### Description:
 Shraddha Media Network wants a web application to allow users to book the Poya Day Dhamma Sermon online.
 The application will have 12 Poya days in a year, and there will be only one Dhamma Sermon available for booking on each Poya day.
 The following requirements should be met: